Pinoy desserts 2.0!

 It’s a hit and miss when it comes to new dishes, but here are a few hybrids that have received enough attention to be noticed.
 We’re showing a ‘BEFORE AND AFTER‘ look of the desserts we’ve all grown loving.
 If you still haven’t tried all of them, we suggest you do so.
 Save these restaurants to your ‘Must Try’ or ‘Favorites’ lists in the Booky app!

-Another sought after delicacy during Christmas season, Puto Bumbong is a purple-colored, steamed glutinous rice cooked in bamboo and served with muscovado sugar, margarine and shredded coconut.
+A sought after delicacy during Christmas season, Puto Bumbong is a purple-colored, steamed glutinous rice cooked in bamboo that’s served with muscovado sugar, margarine and shredded coconut.

 Puto Bumbong with Buco Jelly – Neil’s Kitchen

 One of Neil’s Kitchen’s unique dessert creations is their Puto Bumbong with Buco Jelly and Toasted Coconut.

 Way back when life was more laid-back and all we had to worry about was doing our homework, we all enjoyed a couple of sweets here and there, and there were a few candies we’re all guilty of buying at the nearest sari-sari stores.
 Some of these are Choc-Nut, X.O, MikMik, Monami, Butter Ball, Flat Tops, La-La and Haw Haw.

 Florabel is a Western-Filipino restaurant serving a mix of both cuisines.
 Both their Quezo de Bola Cheesecake and Chocnut Torte are picture-perfect desserts you’d want to take several photos of for your Instagram feed.

 Turon, or also known as Lumpiang Saging, are deep-fried banana or jackfruit rolls, dusted with sugar, and often eaten as merienda or dessert.